mautic/user-documentation/docs/channels/focus_items.rst

    - **Once per hour** -  Show the Focus Item once every hour that the visitor is on your website
    - **Once per day** - Show the Focus Item once per day that the visitor is on your website
 - **Stop engaging after a conversion** - This option is only available for the types which track a conversion (Collect Data and Emphasize a Link).
 If set to Yes, the Focus Item no longer displays if the visitor has either submitted the Form (Collect Data type) or clicked on the link (Emphasize a Link type).
-- **Stop engaging after Focus** - This option is available for focus items and is based on cookies.
-If set to Yes, the focus item will no longer be displayed to the visitor after they have interacted with it, until they clear their cookies.
+- **Stop engaging after Focus** - This option is available for Focus items and uses cookies.
+If set to Yes, the focus item no longer displays to the visitor after they have interacted with it, until they clear their cookies.

-.. vale on

 Styles
 ======